 For treatment-resistant cases, globus pallidus interna deep brain stimulation is level C evidence.
 There is insufficient evidence for switching from first-generation antipsychotics to SGAs for the treatment of TD (level U) 5.

-Clinical Simplicity of Use and Titration
+Clinical Use and Titration

 The Cost Factor

 The indirect comparison based on treatment over 1 year used 3 outcome measures:

 Using the AIMS response, the incremental cost-effectiveness ratio was $9951/quality-adjusted life-years for valbenazine compared with deutetrabenazine.
 Based on this meta-analysis, valbenazine iscost-effective for the treatment of TD compared with deutetrabenazine.9

 Considering all of the above factors, valbenazine would be my preferred choice for treating TD, though there may be some circumstances that make deutetrabenazine the more appropriate choice for the patient.
 Currently, there are no predictors of a better response to deutetrabenazine or valbenazine.